dotnet/roslyn-analyzers/.github/ISSUE_TEMPLATE/bug-report.md

 **Version**: [SDK 5.0.100](https://dotnet.microsoft.com/download/dotnet/5.0)

 <!--
-Note: Updates to NuGet package are more frequent than SDK, which means the NuGet package has fixes that didn't yet made into the SDK.
+Note: Updates to NuGet package are more frequent than SDK, which means the NuGet package has fixes that haven't yet made it into the SDK.
-So it's preferred you check whether the bug you encountered has been fixed in the latest NuGet package or not.
+      Please check whether you can reproduce the bug you encountered in the latest NuGet package.
 -->

 _OR_